lxfu1/antd-charts-reduce-plugin/README.md

 # antd-charts-reduce-plugin
-An reduce plugin for Ant Design Charts
+A reduce plugin for Ant Design Charts